SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 The Seattle Clearinghouse includes a scripts that automatically search for, contact, and set up newly installed Seattle nodes.
 The relevant backend architecture is described [here](https://seattle.poly.edu/wiki/SeattleBackend).
 If you have all the components of Seattle Clearinghouse (including Apache) configured, the script `/home/ch/deployment/clearinghouse/deploymentscripts/start_clearinghouse_components.sh` will start up all the individual components in the correct order, and also start Apache.

 **Note to developers: If you are modfifying the Clearinghouse code, you might want to start its individual components manually.
-See the [ Deleopers' Notes](https://seattle.poly.edu/wiki/ClearinghouseDevelopersNotes) for details.**
+See the [ Developers' Notes](https://seattle.poly.edu/wiki/ClearinghouseDevelopersNotes) for details.**

 Before running the script, make sure to edit the start script and change `CLEARINGHOUSE_USER`, `CLEARINGHOUSE_DIR`, `PYTHONPATH`, and `LOG_DIR` to the correct locations for your deployment.
 Also, create `LOG_DIR` if it doesn't already exist.